apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 Model Architecture
 ---------

 First, let’s review the model architecture.
 Fromage combines a vision and a language model while mainting their parameters fixed.
 To map the visual space into the text space and vice versa, learnable linear layers are utilized.
-Fromage is trained on the Conceptual Caption dataset (cite) containing 3.3 million image-text pairs.
+Fromage is trained on the Conceptual Caption dataset [[1]](#cc3m) containing 3.3 million image-text pairs.
 <!--- I am not sure whether talking about Conceptual Caption is a
 good idea because of the image-captioning dataset.
 Besides, we need to add a picture here